 About Stephen McCord

-Meanwhile lets just say that we are proud Stephen McCord contributed a whooping 8 entries.
+But we are proud to say that Stephen McCord contributed 8 entries already.

 Entries by Stephen McCord

 Part 2 – Nuclear Promise – Procedure and Work Instruction’s Perfect Storm In Part 1 – Nuclear Promise – Procedure and Work Instruction’s Perfect Storm, I raised a concern based on my observation of challenges with regards to procedure and work instruction quality.
 These quality challenges include (but are not limited to): inconsistencies in level […]